European Data Relay System: Network

-Space Segment
+Space segment

 The first EDRS payload, EDRS-A, comprising a laser communication terminal and a Ka band inter-satellite link, was placed on-board Eutelsat commercial telecommunication satellite, called Eutelsat 9B (COSPAR 2016-005A).
 The satellite was launched in January 2016 by a Proton-M rocket and will be positioned at 9°E.

 A second EDRS payload was launched aboard a dedicated spacecraft.
 The EDRS-C (COSPAR 2019-049A), which is also carrying a laser communication terminal, was launched on 6 August 2019 and will be positioned at 31°E. The satellite also carries a payload meant for commercial communication satellite use, the HYLAS 3 payload.
-Thus the satellite is sometimes referred to as EDRS-C/HYLAS 3 or something similar.
+Thus the satellite is sometimes referred to as EDRS-C/HYLAS 3.

 The EDRS A and C form the initial core space infrastructure that provides direct coverage for LEO satellites over Europe, the Middle East, Africa, the Americas, Asia, and the Poles.
-Two further spacecraft are planned to complement the system from 2020 onwards, affording a complete coverage of the Earth and providing long-term system redundancy beyond 2030.
+The initial plan was to develop two further spacecraft to complement the system from 2020 onwards, affording a complete coverage of the Earth and providing long-term system redundancy beyond 2030.

-Ground Segment
+Ground segment

 The ground segment of EDRS includes three ground receiving stations located at Weilheim, Germany, Redu, Belgium and Harwell, UK.
-The prime Mission Operations Centre is in Ottobrunn, Germany, while a backup centre will be installed in Redu, Belgium.
+The prime Mission Operations Centre is in Ottobrunn, Germany, while a backup centre is installed in Redu, Belgium.

 The EDRS-A payload as well as the EDRS-C satellite are operated by the German Space Operations Center (GSOC) of the German Aerospace Center in Oberpfaffenhofen near Munich, Germany.

 Communications functionality

 Operations

-The first users for EDRS will be the Sentinel-1 and -2 satellites of the Copernicus Programme (formerly the Global Monitoring for Environment and Security or GMES).
-The Sentinel satellites will provide data for the operational provision of geo-information products and services throughout Europe and the globe.
-EDRS will provide the data relay services for the Sentinel satellites facilitating a rapid downlink of large volumes of imagery.
-Extensive further capacities on the system will be available for third party users.
+The first users for EDRS were the Sentinel-1 and -2 satellites of the Copernicus Programme (formerly the Global Monitoring for Environment and Security or GMES).
+The Sentinel satellites provide data for the operational provision of geo-information products and services throughout Europe and the globe.
+EDRS provides the data relay services for the Sentinel satellites since 2016, facilitating a rapid downlink of large volumes of data (including imagery, voice, and video).

 Implementation

 EDRS is being implemented as a Public Private Partnership (PPP) between the European Space Agency (ESA) and Airbus Defence & Space (ADS, former Astrium).
 ESA funds the infrastructure development and is the anchor customer through the Sentinel satellite missions.
 ADS will carry the overall responsibility for the implementation of the space segment including launch, as well as the ground segment.
 ADS will then take over ownership of EDRS and will provide the data transmission services to ESA and customers worldwide.

+As of May 2023, EDRS has over one million minutes of communications with more than 75,000 successful inter-satellite links.